kubevirt/user-guide/docs/latest_release_notes.md

 - Support setting a custom SELinux type for the launcher
 - Support to perform network configurations from handler instead of launcher
 - Support to opt-out of auto attaching the serial console
-- Support for different uninstallStaretgies for data protection
+- Support for different uninstall strategies for data protection
 - Fix to let qemu run in the qemu group
-- Fix guest agen connectivity check after i.e. live migrations
+- Fix guest agent connectivity check after i.e. live migrations

 ## v0.26.0